josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/📺_when_the_public_broke_the_broadcast.md

 Participants, local reporters, creators and networked publics recorded, translated, interpreted and remixed the event in real time.
 Their material created new evidence, new reporting pathways and an alternative emotional language through which official claims could be answered.

 This did not eliminate media concentration or executive narrative power.
-It made one-way narration less inevitable—and made the public an active producer of the political record.
+Nor did visibility automatically confer narrative authority.
+The public could supply the footage while institutions retained the microphone.

+The broadcast broke when participants made one-way narration less inevitable, forced their own vocabulary into the record and gave journalists material through which official accounts could be tested.
+Whether the wider media then quoted, translated, contextualised and sustained that account remains a separate empirical question.

 ---

 ## 🌌 Constellations

-📺 🎥 📰 📡 🎙️ ✂️ 🗞️ 😂 — broadcast power; participant documentation; shrinking mainstream; official narration; remix; evidentiary cover; public reply.
+📺 🎥 📰 📡 🎙️ — broadcast power; participant documentation; source pathways; narrative authority; public reply.

 ---

 ## ✨ Stardust

-public documentation, broadcast media, Cockroach Janta Party, participant video, citizen evidence, local reporting, media concentration, official narration, prime minister, public remix, evidentiary cover, narrative inevitability, source pathways, image verification, consent, surveillance risk, public interpretation
+public documentation, broadcast media, participant evidence, local reporting, media silence, source dependency, narrative authority, four chants, coverage audit, public interpretation

 ---